-- The current estimate for U.S. real GDP growth in the first quarter of 2017 is 1.2 percent at an annual rate.\ - U.S. macroeconomic news has surprised to the downside. - Tracking estimates for second-quarter real GDP growth now suggest some improvement from the first quarter, but not enough to move the U.S. economy away from a regime characterized by 2 percent trend growth. - Real GDP growth measured from one year earlier has averaged 2.1 percent over the last seven years. - The 2 percent growth regime appears to remain intact.
+- The empirical impulse response since the financial crisis suggests that the U.S. has converged to 2 percent real GDP growth. - The current estimate for U.S. real GDP growth in the first quarter of 2017 is 1.4 percent at an annual rate.\ - Tracking estimates for second-quarter real GDP growth now suggest some improvement from the first quarter, but not enough to move the U.S. economy away from a regime characterized by 2 percent trend growth. - The 2 percent growth regime appears to remain intact.

-\ This is the Bureau of Economic Analysis' second estimate released on May 26.
+\ This is the Bureau of Economic Analysis' final estimate released on June 29.